Appearance

 Data Processing Agreement

-We provide a German Data Processing Agreement (DPA).
-A DPA ensures that companies handle all data of EU citizens in accordance with the GDPR.
+We provide a Data Processing Agreement (DPA) or in German "Vertrag zur Auftragsverarbeitung", which ensures that companies handle all data of EU citizens in accordance with the GDPR.
 It's a contract between the data processor (us) and the data controller (you).

-You can download and sign the DPA yourself.
-The latest version is always available here.
+You can download and sign the latest version in English or German.
 We recommend anyone who runs a business within the European Union to sign it.